-Children programming is the new normal.
-From so many codes, there are some code languages for kids, especially.
-The learning curve must be age appropriate and step-by-step in order for children to have a strong foundation.
-Kids coding languages include a wide variety, beginning at Scratch, and extending till CSS.
+Kid’s coding is the new normal.
+From so many languages, there are some for kids, especially.
+The learning curve must be age-appropriate and step-by-step for children to have a strong foundation.

 Here is an age-wise list of the best programming languages for kids:

 1. Top 3 programming languages for kids who are 7 years and above

 2. Top 3 programming languages for kids who are 10 years and above

 - HTML + CSS

 3. Top 3 programming languages for kids who are 14 years and above

 Let’s talk about the top 3 kids’ coding languages, for children over the age of 6.

 Kids love learning Scratch.
 It is because it is a visual programming language for children.
 It is a free programming language developed by MIT’s Lifelong Kindergarten Lab.
 Scratch includes beginners’ tutorials, curriculum instructions to assist parents, and a network of users.

 It involves using a building-block visual interface that appeals to children.
 Each block represents a part of a code.
 Kids are supposed to stack the blocks accordingly to combine programming components like actions, events, and operators to generate a desirable result.
 Each block has a specific shape that kids have to arrange in order.